 Location.
-42° 22.409′ N, 71° 3.734′ W. Marker is in Charlestown, Massachusetts, in Suffolk County.
+42° 22.409′ N, 71° 3.734′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 Marker is at the intersection of Main Street and Winthrop Street on Main Street.
 Touch for map.
-Marker is at or near this postal address: 55 Main St., Charlestown MA 02129, United States of America.
+Marker is at or near this postal address: 55 Main St, Charlestown MA 02129, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 11, 2012, by Sandra Hughes of Killen, Usa.
-This page has been viewed 319 times since then.
-Photos: 1, 2, 3. submitted on October 11, 2012, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 3, 2021.
+It was originally submitted on October 11, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 487 times since then and 65 times this year.
+Photos: 1, 2, 3. submitted on October 11, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.